tnelsen/Drone-Data-in-Agricultural-Research/index.md

 ### Data

-Data files for the lesson are available and can be downloaded manually <a href= "./data" download="download">here</a>
+Data files for the lesson are available and can be downloaded <a href="https://github.com/tnelsen/Drone-Data-in-Agricultural-Research/archive/data.zip">HERE</a>.
 ### Software

 * Have QGIS installed.
 These lessons currently use QGIS 3.10.5.
 See https://qgis.org/en/site/forusers/download.html to download and for installation instructions.